aznxluvlyguy4u/wiki2/Remote deploying.md

 - Hosted on: https://op-prod.jongensvantechniek.nl
 - SSL via: https://cloudflare.com

-### 4 Get latest changes
+### 4 Deploy frontend

-Then pull the latest changes (determine if you are on the correct branch):
+First, pull the latest changes (determine if you are on the correct branch):

 ```shell
 $ git pull